FLOAT will be on hiatus through Summer 2023. Please see our blog for details.

 What do you do with my email address?

 We hate spam too, and we will treat any contact information you share with us as a matter of trust and honour.
 We need your contact information in order to communicate with you about appointments you make, and occasionally about payment issues or other problems.
-If you give us permission we will send you an infrequent newsletter and maybe once or twice a year a special offer, nothing more.
+If you give us permission we will send you a monthly newsletter and maybe once or twice a year a special offer, nothing more.